ocetrac/marine-cold-spells/README.md

 Monthly mean SST from the [NOAA Optimum Interpolation Sea Surface Temperature](https://www.ncdc.noaa.gov/oisst/data-access) (OISST v2.1) dataset are available on the S3 compatible and cloud optimized Object Storage Network and is made acessible through Pangeo-forge.
 This data is measured from a blend of AVHRR-only satellite and in-situ observations and is available from September 1981 through present on a 1/4º global regular grid.

 ## Code Availability
 The three steps are to (00) preprocess the OISST v2.1 dataset, (01) define extreme temperature values, and (02) identify and track MCS.
 These steps are broken up into three distinct jupyter notebooks written in python 3.
 Each notebook saves a single netCDF file (which can be changed to zarr if you're working in the cloud).
-You should change the path of the save netCDF to your personal directory or clouds storage bucket.
+You should change the path of the save netCDF to your personal directory or cloud storage bucket.